FatoomRe/Calm-Attack/README.md

 1. Open the app on your device.
 2. Navigate through the different exercises available.
 3. Follow the guided instructions for each exercise.
-4. Set reminders to practice regularly.
-5. Track your progress over time to see improvements.

 ## Contributing